 How to make fuzzy bunny slippers from recycled felted sweaters

-Gather bunny slipper supplies.
-To properly size the pattern: Print out all pieces.
+I’ve been asked how to size this pattern up and to tell you the truth I’m not 100% sure.
+Here’s what I think might work to properly size the pattern: Print out all pieces.
 Increase (or decrease) the size of the sole on a copier to fit your desired foot size plus about 1/2″ around all sides (I had Elise step on a piece of paper and I drew around her foot).
 Now use what ever copier setting you needed to use to get the sole to fit properly (125%, 150%, 200%) to increase the size of all other pattern pieces proportionally.
-Easy peasy.

 To felt sweaters: Felt and recycle old wool sweaters by machine washing them in hot water and drying in the dryer.
 They should shrink and thicken up – if you can still see the thread pattern then repeat the process.
 I felted two 100% wool sweaters and decided to use the green.